-CADR Explained CADR, the Clean Air Delivery Rate is a metric that was developed as a way of measuring the performance of residential air purifiers.
-The CADR reflects the volume of air in CFM (cubic feet per minute) that is cleaned of particles of certain sizes.
+CADR Rating Explained CADR, the Clean Air Delivery Rate is a metric that was developed as a way of measuring the performance of residential air purifiers.
+The CADR rating reflects the volume of air in CFM (cubic feet per minute) that is cleaned of particles of certain sizes.
 To measure the effectiveness in removing different particle sizes, three types of particles are tested: smoke, pollen and dust.
 These represent small, medium and large sized particles.
 Each is measured and assigned it’s own CADR score.
-The advantage of the CADR is that it gives the consumer a way to compare
+Benefits of CADR The advantage of the CADR rating is that it gives

 Health.
 It’s really the most important aspect of our lives.
 Without your health it’s hard to to anything.
 Growing research has shown that adding an air purifier can make a huge difference to your health and quality of life.
 Whether it’s preventing heart disease or helping students at school, air purifiers play an important role.
 So, we introduce 10 reasons everyone needs an air purifier.
 10 Reasons Everyone Needs an Air Purifier 1.
 Allergies – Seasonal allergies are commonly triggered from ragweed allergies, fall allergies and spring allergies.
 Yes, the stuffiness and discomfort is annoying.
 Many of us use medication.

-HEPA filters were first developed during World War II by the US government as a way to create an effective gas mask.
-Little has changed with HEPA filter media since then and it remains the most effective way to remove particulates from the air.
-What is a HEPA filter?
-By definition, a HEPA filter removes 99.97% or more of particles that are sized 0.3 microns and larger.
-Allow me a moment to get nerdy and explain why the standard is based on 0.3 microns.
-The reason for measuring the HEPA filter efficiency at 0.3
+The HEPA filter was first developed during World War II by the US government as a way to create an effective gas mask.
+Little has changed with HEPA filter media since then.
+They remain the most effective way to remove particulates from the air.
+HEPA Filter Definition By definition, a HEPA filter removes 99.97% or more of airborne particles that are sized 0.3 microns and larger.
+This is considered the HEPA standard and sometimes called a true HEPA filter.
+To give perspective on what this means, it will help to define what

 Air purifiers can play an important part of an overall strategy to breathe cleaner air.
 Whether that be for asthma or allergy relief as well as gas, smoke and odor removal.
 The question though is, do air purifiers really work?
 To assess whether an air purifier will work for you it is important to know what you are looking to remove from the air, how sensitive you are to the pollutant, and the size of the space that needs cleaning.
 In our Education Center we provide buying guides to help you through this process.